tytydraco/yessleep/out/The_boy_in_my_dads_basement_was_called_Pain.md

 He could talk.

-When we were little kids, Jasper tore the heads off of worms and stamped on already-dead roadkill, skewering ladybirds for fun.
+When we were little kids, Jasper tore the heads off of worms and stamped on already-dead roadkill, skewering ladybugs for fun.

 Maybe this thing ran in the family.